rrdkent/cpsc113-final-project/README.md

   - You should push your git repo to git.yale.edu and make it shared with the following users: klj39 jdh93 yk363 jsb92 hz246

-  - One of the git commit messages should have the string "woot" in it
+  - One of the git commit messages should have the string "woot" in it Done

-  - It must have a README showing how to install an run it
+  - It must have a README showing how to install and run it

 * The application should be deployed to Heroku
 * You should submit your git.yale.edu repo URL and your Heroku URL